mlehotay/ier/IER/_work/abstracts.md

 ---

-## IER-future.md
+## IER-futures.md

 ## **Abstract**

-Informational Experiential Realism (IER) identifies experience with a specific kind of physically instantiated, globally integrated dynamical regime.
-Where such a regime exists, experiential standing is **categorical and non-comparable**.
+Informational Experiential Realism (IER) identifies experience with a specific kind of physically instantiated, globally integrated dynamical regime and treats experiential standing as **categorical and non-comparable** wherever experience exists.
 At the same time, IER entails persistent **epistemic uncertainty** about where such regimes are instantiated, particularly in biological systems.

-This article is a **thought experiment about a possible future**: one in which IER’s core claims are broadly accepted as a background ontology, even while uncertainty about particular cases remains unresolved.

-The central claim is not that moral life would be radically transformed, but that certain **forms of moral confidence and dismissal would gradually become harder to sustain**, while everyday practices continue under conditions of acknowledged uncertainty.
+This article compares **three possible cultural equilibria** that could arise under these shared assumptions:

+1. a **conservative equilibrium**, in which everyday practices continue with softened moral confidence
+2. a **utopian equilibrium**, in which precautionary pressure gradually reshapes civilization toward harm-avoidance
+3. a **dystopian equilibrium**, in which uncertainty is culturally neutralized and ethical force collapses without denial

+The comparison illustrates that **IER constrains moral reality but does not determine cultural outcomes**.

 ---